caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

   - Card sorting has produced some knowledge about user navigation.

+The sitemap you ultimately create needs to have a few key attributes:

+- A homepage/home screen item at the top
+- A reference number for each item in the sitemap (this helps when creating wireframes or functional specifications)
+- A label for each item in the sitemap

+## SLIDE 56
 **When use a sitemap?**

 - Redesigning or improving the usability of website navigation.